abhishek-kumar-code/Redfish_Public/TelemetryWhitePaper.md

 The metric properties in the current Redfish model can appear is a variety of ways.
 The presumption is that this variety will continue as models are extended or added.
 Metric properties can be a simple JSON object or within a complex JSON object within a resource (e.g. Thermal and Power resource).
 Metric properties can be in a dedicated resource (e.g. MemoryMetrics resource).
 With YANG models, the dedicated resource is used often (e.g. statistics resource).
 ![Figure 1](TelemetryWhitePaper/Figure-MetricProperties.jpg "Figure 1")

-The requirement that the telemetry model shall be optional means that no part of the model is required to be implemented.
-More specifically, a Redfish service can implement none, one or all of the elements in the telemetry model.
+The requirement that the telemetry model is an extension of the existing model, also means a Redfish service can implement one, two, or all of the elements in the telemetry model.
-Only if the Redfish service desires to expose the capabilities of the telemetry model should that portion of the telemetry model implemented.

 The requirement that the Telemetry model comprehends various telemetry resources recognizes the that there many sources of metrics.
 The telemetry model supports the following types of metrics: